scanzy/electric-scraper/README.md

 ## Tools

 Available tools:
-- `SearchComponent`: searches for a components on the web
 - `ScrapeComponents`: scrapes data for components, starting from manifacturer codes
 - `ReadConfigDocs`: returns the [DOCS.md](DOCS.md) file, as detailed instructions for AI
 - `ReadConfig`: reads the configuration file, to check known websites and settings